As of Dec. 14, 2020

 We recognize the role our stores play in providing products to our customers and licensed businesses.
 We also recognize the role we play in providing needed income for our employees.
 The health and well-being of our valued customers and employees is our priority.

 Recognizing the gravity of COVID-19 and the expanding nature of the virus, we have reduced store operating hours across the commonwealth.
-As of March 27, all ABC stores are open noon to 7 p.m., seven days a week.
+Since March 27, all ABC stores had been open noon to 7 p.m., seven days a week.
 As of June 26, store hours are adjusted to a standard opening time of noon for all stores, but stores will return to pre-pandemic closing times.
 You can check the closing time for your local store on our store finder page starting June 26.

 Virginia ABC is in close communication with the Northam administration, which is taking guidance from the VDH and the CDC, regarding our operations in the midst of the COVID-19 response.
 As the sole retailer of distilled spirits in Virginia, we are dedicated to filling our role in providing product to our licensees and the public.
 We will work to fulfill this responsibility in a manner that is safe for our employees and customers, considering various approaches in how our stores operate.

-Will ABC’s central office or regional enforcement offices close?
+Will ABC’s central office, warehouse or regional enforcement offices close?